 We’ve also done our best to include a wide selection of settings, from Downtown casual to Upper East Side glamour, so whatever the occasion, there’s a suitable spot for US-style dining.
 In short, our choice of London’s best American restaurants has everything you’re looking for.
 Scroll down to see the best United States-inspired restaurants in London.

 Why: Christopher’s may have celebrated its 25th anniversary in 2016, but the handsome Grade II-listed Victorian building has a longer history than that and was once home to London's first licensed casino.
-There's no need to take a gamble on the menu of reliably good stateside staples: think Maryland crab cakes to start, followed by a 30-day aged Black Angus steak and New York cheesecake for dessert.
+There's no need to take a gamble when it comes to the menu though, as you’ll find reliably good stateside staples such as Maryland crab cakes to start, 30-day aged Black Angus steaks for mains and New York cheesecake for dessert.

 Why: Elegance and a warm welcome come as standard at this hotel grill room that has powerful echoes of New York’s old-timers with its art deco murals and framed photographic portraits.
 The menu majors in all-day comfort food with a distinctly American twang – feast on the likes of buttermilk pancakes topped with syrup and bacon for breakfast, while later in the day, hamburgers and steaks are followed by ice-cream sundaes.

 Book now: The Colony Grill Room at The Beaumont, 8 Balderton Street, Mayfair